 - Presence or absence of a particular rule (e.g. Eyelash Reph construct is required in Marathi, Konkani and Nepali but not in Hindi).

-It is worth noting that the rules required for accommodation of additional languages in Devanagari ruleset apart from those required for Hindi are never in conflict with one another.
+It is worth noting that the rules required for accommodation of additional languages in the Devanagari ruleset apart from those required for Hindi are never in conflict with one another.

 In Section 7, the Whole Label Evaluation (WLE) rules are given which cover all the languages under the purview of the NBGP for Devanagari script.

-Akshar formation rules for Hindi:
+Akshar formation rules for Hindi

-This section details the Akshar formation rules as applicable to Hindi.
+This section details the akshar formation rules as applicable to Hindi.
 The first section lists the categories of the characters in the form of variables.
 In the rules, instead of their descriptive names, the variable names are used.
 The second section lists four operators along with their functions which are assumed while specifying the rules.
-The following two sections describe the two major categories of the Akshar formations first of which begins with the vowels and the second one with the consonants.
+The following two sections describe the two major categories of the akshar formations first of which begins with the vowels and the second one with the consonants.
 These rules are based on an Indian Standard (IS 13194:1991) popularly known as "Indian Script Code for Information Interchange" [ISCII].

 Variables involved